-- 1 Log in to your HP Universal CMDB system as an administrator. - 2 Click the Modeling tab. - 3 Click CI Type Manager. - 4 Select the base CI type you want to use for your new CI type from the CI Types navigation tree.
-For example, Data > Object > SM CI > SM Device > SM Host.
+- Log in to your HP Universal CMDB system as an administrator. - 2 Click the Modeling tab. - Click CI Type Manager. - Select base CI type you want to use for your new CI type from the CI Types navigation tree.
+For example: